G-12.0000

 members.

-G.12-0104 The General Council of each
+G.12-0104 The General Council of each of the two

 Responsibilities Primary Synods (Westminster and Auburn)

-have the responsibility and and power:
+have the responsibility and the power

 a. to set priorities for the work of the church